 As the stock moves in your favor, you should continuously monitor the volume activity to see if the move is in jeopardy of reversing.
-The speed of this setup is much slower versus the other strategies discussed in this article; however, the difficulty reveals itself in the increased number of false moves, which are commonplace in the afternoon.
+The speed of this setup is much slower versus the other strategies discussed in this article; however, the difficulty reveals itself in the increased number of false moves, which can be commonplace in the afternoon.

-- Look for volume to push the stock in the direction of the primary trend
+Look for volume to push the stock in the direction of the primary trend

-Strategy 3 – Volume Spikes
+Strategy 3: Volume Spikes

-Volume spikes are often the result of news driven events.
-It occurs when there is an increase of 500% or more in volume over the recent volume average.
-This volume spike will often lead to sharp reversals, since the moves are unsustainable due to the imbalance of supply and demand.
-Trading counter to volume spikes can be very profitable, but it requires enormous skill and mastery of volume analysis.
+For all intents and purposes, we define a spike as an increase of 500% or more in volume over the recent volume average.
+This volume spike will often lead to sharp reversals since the moves are unsustainable due to the imbalance of supply and demand.
+Trading counter to volume spikes can be profitable, but it requires enormous skill and mastery of volume analysis.

 These volume spikes can also be an opportunity for you as a trader to take a counter move position.
-You really need to know what you are doing if you are going to trade volume spikes.
+You need to know what you are doing if you are going to trade volume spikes.
 The action is swift and you have to keep your stops tight, but if you time it right, you can capture some nice gains.

 Let’s walk through a few volume spike examples, which resulted in a reversal off the spike high or low.

 Notice how the stock never made a new high even though the volume and price action was present.
 This is a key sign that the bears are in control.

-- The high or low of the first candle is not breached
+The high or low of the first candle is not breached

-- The first candle has significant volume
+The first candle has significant volume

-- Place your stops directly above the high or low of the first candle
+Place your stops directly above the high or low of the first candle

 Volume Spikes with Long Wicks

-In this scenario, stocks will often times retest the low or high of the spike.
-As a trader, you can take a position in the direction of the primary trend, after the stock has had a nice retreat from the initial volume and price spike.
+In this scenario, stocks will often retest the low or high of the spike.
+You can take a position in the direction of the primary trend after the stock has had a nice retreat from the initial volume and price spike.

-- Identify a high volume gap with a long candlestick on the first bar
+Identify a high volume gap with a long candlestick on the first bar

-- Wait for the stock to eat into the morning gap and volume to drop off
+Wait for the stock to eat into the morning gap and volume to drop off

-- Take a position in the direction of the primary trend with a price target of the low or high of the wick
+Take a position in the direction of the primary trend with a price target of the low or high of the wick

-Strategy 4 – Trading the Failed Breakout
+Strategy 4: Trading the Failed Breakout

 So, how do you know when a trade is failing?
 Simple answer – you can see the warning signs in the volume.

 Let’s dig into the charts a bit.

-Notice how the volume dries up as the stock attempts to make a lower low on the day.
-The key for you as a trader to get out is the price action begins to chop sideways for many candles.
+Notice how the volume dries up as the stock attempts to make a lower low on the day and break the first bar.
+The key is to get out if the price action begins to chop sideways for many candles.

-- Breakouts fail quite often
+Breakouts often fail

-- If the volume dries up on the breakout, look to get out within a few candles if things don’t turnaround
+If the volume dries up on the breakout, look to get out within a few candles if things don’t turn around

-- You can use the peak of the first candlestick as a logical point to exit the trade
+You can use the peak of the first candlestick as a logical point to exit the trade

 The strategies discussed in this article can be used with any stock and on any time frame.
 The most important point to remember is you want to see volume expand in the direction of your trade.
 Keep this in the back of your mind and you will do just fine.